ESV-Sweetplum/AFFINE/README.md

 - Add setting to Increment that shows only one line at a time
 - Migrate Boundary (Static), Boundary (Dynamic), Incremental and Spectrum to use parameter tables
 - Compiler automatically add parameter get/set module
+- Move radio button code into a variable argument component

 ## Special thanks to: